sagemath/trac_to_gh/Issue 1957.md

 # Issue 1957: [with spkg] Solaris 9 fixes for libfplll

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1957

 Original creator: mabshoff